robertomsoriano/Investigate-a-Dataset/README.md

 Questions to answer:

 - What are the most popular genre in the dataframe?
-- Do films with higher voting counts have a higher profit?;
+- Do films with higher voting counts have a higher profit?
 - What is the average runtime?
-- Is runtime associated with higher profits?;
+- Is runtime associated with higher profits?
-- Which movies generated the most/least profit?;
+- Which movies generated the most/least profit?

+To view our findings, click on the "project1.ipynb" Jupyter notebook